 Aims: The data warehousing part of the module aims to give students a good overview of the ideas and the techniques, which are behind recent developments in the data warehousing and OnLine Analytical Processing (OLAP) fields, in terms of data models, query languages, conceptual design methodologies, and storage techniques.
 Laboratory sessions will ground the abstract notions on practical cases and tools.

-The data mining part of the module aims to motivate, define and characterize data mining applications; to survey, and present in some detail, a small range of representative data mining techniques and tools.
+The data mining part of the module aims to motivate, define and characterize data mining as a process; to motivate, define and characterize data mining applications; to survey, and present in some detail, a small range of representative data mining techniques and tools.
 Laboratory sessions will ground the abstract notions on practical cases and tools.